Udall Undergraduate Scholarship

 Responsibilities

-Udall Scholars commit to attending the Scholar Orientation, a five-day conference held each August in Tucson, Arizona.
+Udall Scholars attend the Scholar Orientation, a five-day conference held each August in Tucson, Arizona.
 Scholars work together on a case study, learn new ways to collaborate, and build community with each other, Udall Alumni, and professionals working on environmental and Tribal issues.

 Costs associated with travel to and from Tucson for the Scholar Orientation will be covered.
 Lodging and meals during the Orientation will be provided by the Udall Foundation.